lammps/lammps/doc/src/kspace_tild.rst

        *mesh* value = x y z
          x,y,z = grid size in each dimension for long-range Coulombics *minorder* value = M
-         M = min allowed extent of Gaussian when auto-adjusting to minimize grid communication *order* value = N
+         M = min allowed extent of mapping when auto-adjusting to minimize grid communication *order* value = N
-         N = extent of Gaussian for PM mapping of density to grid *overlap* = *yes* or *no* = whether the grid stencil is allowed to overlap into more than the nearest-neighbor processor
+         N = extent of mapping when auto-adjusting to minimize grid communication *overlap* = *yes* or *no* = whether the grid stencil is allowed to overlap into more than the nearest-neighbor processor
-       *shape* values = itype itype SHAPE parameters SHAPE = *gaussian* or *erfc* or *none* parameters = parameters for each function (see discussion below) *prefactor* values = itype jtype prefactor
+       *shape* values = itype itype shape parameters shape  = *gaussian* or *erfc* or *none* parameters = parameters for each function (see discussion below) *prefactor* values = itype jtype prefactor
          prefactor = magnitude of the function